bootstrap-vue-next/bootstrap-vue-next/docs/components/Avatar.md

 **Notes:**

 - The `square` prop takes precedence over the `rounded` prop.
-- Alternatively to to the `square` prop, you can set the `rounded` prop to the string `'0'` to achieve a square avatar.
+- Alternatively to the `square` prop, you can set the `rounded` prop to the string `'0'` to achieve a square avatar.

 ### Alignment

-By default `<b-avatar>` will be vertically centered with its adjoining content.
+By default, `<b-avatar>` will be vertically centered with its adjoining content.
 In some cases you may want to alter the alignment, such as ensuring that a text-only avatar aligns its text with the adjoining text.
 Simply set a [vertical alignment utility](/docs/reference/utility-classes) class on the component, such as `<b-avatar class="align-baseline" ...>` or